Dhobaura Upazila: Economy and tourism

 A porcelain mine was discovered in the village of Vedikura in Dakshin Maijpara union.
 Several Dhobaura's residents are employed abroad in countries such as Malaysia, Saudi Arabia, Bahrain, Kuwait, Singapore and the United Arab Emirates.

 There are a number of tourist attractions in Dhobaura Upazila.
 The historic village of Darsha has a very old 3.3-acre pond known as Patharkata as well as ruins of a mosque dating back to the Mughal era.
 The 7.4-acre Dharam Shah reservoir in Langaljora, Gamaritala is also quite popular.
 Dhobaura is also home to the practice of bullfighting.

 Administration

 Dhobaura thana, now an upazila, was established in 1976.

 Porakandulia.
 The union parishads are subdivided into 99 mouzas and 164 villages.

 The area of the town is 3.82 km^{2}.
 The town has one dak bungalow.

 Education

-Average literacy is 65%; males 68% and females 62%.
-Educational institutions: college 3, Technical School & College 1, high school 20, junior high school 3, madrasa 6, government primary school 43, non-government 44 and kindergarten school 6.
+The average literacy rate of Dhubaura Upazila is 65%, with male literacy at 68% and female literacy at 62%.
+There are several educational institutions in the upazila, including 3 colleges, 1 technical school and college, 20 high schools, 3 junior high schools, and 6 madrasas.
+Primary education is supported by 43 government primary schools, 44 non-government primary schools, and 6 kindergartens.